tarufkhan/LogReg_Affairs/README.md

-# Logistic Regression on Extra Marital Affairs dataset
-### Aim - To predict whether a woman had an extra marital affair or not, using Logistic Regression.
+## Predict whether a woman had an extra marital affair or not, using Logistic Regression.
 ### Brief about dataset -
 The dataset is the affairs dataset that comes with Stats models.
 It was derived from a survey of women in 1974 by Red book magazine, in which married women were asked about their participation in extramarital affairs.
 Treating this as a classification problem and trying to predict the classification for each woman.
 Variables that are present in the dataset for prediction are :-
 * rate_marriage(women’s rating for her marriage)